Safehaven-io/Platform/java-demo/README.md

 ## How it works

-Shamir's Secret Sharing algorithm is a way to split an arbitrary secret `S` into `N` parts, of which at least `K` are required to reconstruct `S`.
+It's a way to split an arbitrary secret `S` into `N` parts, of which at least `K` are required to reconstruct `S`.
 For example, a root password can be split among five people, and if three or more of them combine their parts, they can recover the root password.